Redefining what’s possible with at-scale front end performance.

 With performance improvements for all readers in mind, we tested broadly against different connection types and achieved gains across the board.
 Running a private instance of WebPageTest we watched as our work reduced the load from 8s+ first paint to an under 3 second first paint on Slow 3G (<400kbps) for all of the site’s templates.
 Testing on a 3G (1.6mbps) connection, first paint times are reduced to under 2 seconds for all of the templates as well.

 Put simply, page speeds for low speed connections have shown improvements ranging from 40 to 75 percent.
-With these improvements, Heavy are in as strong as a position as ever to provide their readers with an optimised experience, as well as being positioned to leverage the performance focused of Google ranking changes coming in June 2018.
+With these improvements, Heavy are in as strong as a position as ever to provide their readers with an optimized experience, as well as being positioned to leverage the performance focused of Google ranking changes coming in June 2018.